-- ullet N{nr} is the number of fixtures installed from natural replacement. - ullet d{nc} is the number of non-conserving or conventional fixtures. - d_c is the number of conserving or water-efficient fixtures that are installed through conservation programs administered by water agencies. - r{nr} is the natural replacement rate of fixtures that are replaced with more efficient models due to remodeling or failure.
+- N{nr} is the number of fixtures installed from natural replacement. - d{nc} is the number of non-conserving or conventional fixtures. - d_c is the number of conserving or water-efficient fixtures that are installed through conservation programs administered by water agencies. - r{nr} is the natural replacement rate of fixtures that are replaced with more efficient models due to remodeling or failure.
 For example, the CUWCC and other agencies use a four percent natural replacement rate for toilets.
-Metropolitan uses a lower rate of two percent to account c{nr} is the compliance rate for natural replacement.
+Metropolitan uses a lower rate of two percent to account for possible double-counting of ultra-low flush toilet rebates during the 1990s due to freeridership.

+c{nr} is the compliance rate for natural replacement.
 During the early phase-in period of plumbing code, it is presumed that consumers still have a choice between conserving fixtures that conform to the new plumbing code or the conventional fixtures.
 The compliance rate increases over time as the conventional fixtures are phased out and replaced in the market.